How to choose the best postdoc position - title

 Which technical skills do you want to learn?

-The postdoc time is the perfect moment to learn fancy techniques which distinguish you from others later and qualify you for specific positions only few can fill.
-We often see PhD students and even postdocs who have mastered and practised only one or two very common techniques such as immunohistochemistry or qPCR.
+We often see PhD students and even postdocs who have mastered and practiced only one or two very common techniques, such as immunohistochemistry or qPCR.

 The other extreme are persons who claim to know a multitude of techniques but demonstrate only very superficial knowledge.
-The golden middle way is of course to select a few techniques which are not completely common and become very experienced with them.
+The golden middle way is, of course, to select a few techniques that are not completely common and become very experienced with them.

-Some colleagues even have the opinion that a professor should *not* be the best technician in the lab.
-In contrast, they outsource specific technical expertise (for example via collaborating with experts in the field) or hire a competent postdoc.
+Some colleagues believe that a professor should *not* be the best technician in the lab.
+In contrast, they outsource specific technical expertise (for example, by collaborating with experts in the field) or hire a competent postdoc.

-Thus, for professorship positions technical skills are often overrated by young scientists, other skills may be considered as more important.
+Thus, for professorship positions, young scientists often overrate technical skills.
+Other skills may be considered more critical.
 Read more here: How to become a professor?

 Which transferable skills do you want to learn?